lixi1994/lx1994.github.io/_pages/about.md

 <div style="height: 300px; overflow-y: scroll;">
   <ul>
+  	<li>2024-05-28: I joined the Meta Content Understanding team as an MLE intern, focusing on early fusion architecture for multi-modal understanding. </li>
     <li>2024-03-15: I'll be joining the department of computer science at UAB as an assistant professor in fall 2024. </li>
     <li>2024-01-30: Our paper is accepted to TKDE: "BIC-based Mixture Model Defense against Data Poisoning Attacks on Classifiers: A Comprehensive Study".</li>
     <li>2024-01-27: Our paper is accepted to PAKDD 2024: "Unveiling Backdoor Risks Brought by Foundation Models in Heterogeneous Federated Learning".</li>